Personal, Commercial, Extended

 Each of these LUTs comes in .cube LUTs in 65x65x65 and 17x17x17 sizes.
 With the latest updated update I also added versions for DCI-P3 delivery, .aml files for ARRI cameras and excluded .3dl LUTs and 33x33x33 and 25x25x25 sizes.
 Otherwise you would get about 1500 LUTs.
 But if you need different sizes or formats you can use free (at least for now) software GrossGrade for LUTs batch conversion.

 Since the LUTs come in 65x65x65 and 17x17x17 sizes, this allows them to be used in field monitors.
 I have not tested them with a large number of field monitors, therefore I can’t guarantee that they are fully supported by your specific monitor.
 So this is just a free product bonus.
-If you need the LUTs only for field monitoring please feel free to contact me and I’ll send you one test LUT to check if it works with your particular monitor before you buy the pack.

 The LUTs have additional Lifted version.
 Lifted LUTs have lifted shadows and slightly compressed highlights.
 Just a little more stylized and vintage look, nothing special.
 If you use DaVinci Resolve, you probably can ignore Lifted LUTs, as you can get similar (but not identical) results using Soft Clip controls after the LUTs.